My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Shuttle Stop: Temple of Sinawava (Stop 9)

 Formerly known as Gateway to the Narrows, Riverside Walk follows along the Virgin River back to the point where the more challenging Narrows hike begins.
-It’s an easy, flat out-and-back hike that’s mostly shaded – ideal for hot days in Southern Utah, for those with limited mobility, or families with small children.
+It’s an easy, flat, out-and-back hike that’s mostly shaded – ideal for hot days in Southern Utah, for those with limited mobility, or families with small children.

-Longer, More Advanced Hikes
+Longer, More Strenuous Hikes

 If you really love hiking, you already know Zion’s best hikes are longer – they will take up most or all of a full day in the park.
 Here are the big three: